Postdoc in molecular profiling of the entorhinal cortex using Patch-seq at Department of Veterinary and Animal Sciences

 Essential experience and skills:

 - You have a PhD in Neuroscience, Neurophysiology, Electrophysiology, Developmental neurobiology or similar.

-- You have practical experience in one or more of the following, including, organotypic brain cultures, electrophysiology of cultured/in-vivo neurons, neural cell culture and differentiation in-vitro.
+- You have practical experience in one or more of the following including, organotypic brain slice cultures, preparation of acute brain slices, neural cell culture.